Email autopsy image

 This is where things get weird.
 Not only is the writing clunky, but there are three different call to actions here.

-The first is to join a business club, the second is to follow a woman on Instagram, the third is to arrange some kind of interview.
+The first is to join a business club, the second is to follow a woman on Instagram, the third is to arrange some kind of interview to see if I’m eligible to go to their events?

-Although this is a personal preference, I would avoid putting links and attachments in your initial cold email, like they did to the founder’s Instagram account here.
+I would also avoid putting links and attachments in your initial cold email, like they did to the founder’s Instagram account here.
 This can distract and confuse the reader.

 An email that goes off on a tangent

 The final part of the email is a bit meh.
-There seems to be a fixation about how amazing the founder is and how following her will clear your skin and water your crops.
+There seems to be a fixation about how amazing the founder is and how following her on social media will clear your skin and water your crops.

 While I’ve redacted her name, let me just say – I’ve never heard of her.